We are hosting digital classes!

-All classes are currently underway, we are training digitally via Zoom and in person with limited class size and plenty of COVID-19 precautions.
+All classes are currently underway, we are training digitally via Zoom while we anxiously await being able to train in person again.
 If you would like to begin training with us in a traditional Japanese martial art please contact us via Facebook or Instagram.

 Ohio Budōkan Japanese Martial Arts and Cultural Center, Inc. is a non profit 501(c)3 educational institution, founded in 1983 by Kancho (school superintendent) James I. Rodriguez as a center for the practice of Budō and Japanese cultural arts.